Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for PAMYO Mattresses

-• If you buy the Plush, use a slightly higher-loft pillow to keep your neck level on your side.
+• On the Plush, a slightly higher-loft pillow can help keep your neck level on your side.

-• If you buy the Firm, add a thin, breathable topper only if shoulder pressure becomes a pattern.
+• On the Firm, a thin breathable topper can help if shoulder pressure becomes a pattern.

-• For couples, rotate the mattress regularly so both sides wear evenly, especially if one partner is heavier.
+• Rotate the mattress regularly, especially if one partner is much heavier.

-• Use a supportive foundation to reduce edge collapse and preserve coil alignment over time.
+• Use a supportive foundation to help the perimeter hold up better over time.

-• If you sleep hot, use a breathable protector and sheets that don’t trap heat against the pillow top.
+• If you sleep hot, pair the bed with a breathable protector and sheets.

-• Avoid perching on the edge for long stretches; it’s the fastest way to stress the perimeter foam.
+• Avoid sitting on the edge for long stretches, especially on the softer models.

 FAQs